19th April 2018

 You keep hearing about this escape room challenge marlarkey and it all sounds rather daunting.
 Do you really want to be trapped in room?
 Well, wonder no more.
 We have the 101 on escape rooms to help you decide if you want to run for the hills or dive right in and join the bandwagon.

-Just what is an escape room challenge?
-An escape room is an exciting new type of pass-time that is growing with legions of dedicated fans all over the country.
-The basis of the an escape room is encouraging customers or gamers to willingly getting trapped in a room.
-Locked in, typically for an hour, in order to get out, they must solve a set of growing complex puzzles.
+Well, not inside a nutshell – whoever came up with that saying anyway?
+We digress.
+Ultimately an escape room is an exciting new type of pass-time that is growing with legions of dedicated fans all over the country.
+The basis of the an escape room is encouraging a bunch of people to willingly getting trapped in a room.
+Locked in, typically for an hour and in order to get out, they must solve a set of growing complex puzzles.

 The escape room challenge experience started off in Japan and was carried over to Europe and after that hit America.
 If you’ve never been to escape the room, it’s a new stage of enjoyment.
 With a group of friends, it’s a fun-filled and frantic hour of aiming to figure out, some usually very clever clues to beat the room, escape and maybe win a bonus along the way.

 The rooms are a little like video games come to life.
 They’re filled with gadgets and puzzles that teams – usually of two to six people – and you need to solve these puzzle so as to win and escape!
 Escape rooms are immersive theatre and they have and can be created almost anywhere with surprising little space.
 In fact a number of the very best escape rooms find the room tucked away within a bar, so much the better as the celebrations (or commiseration) can continue right after the escape room has freed you!